belgaard/Leantest/Inside_LeanTest_Net.md

 Some examples of advanced cases involve testing of time based functionality.
 Such tests will typically not be simple AAA tests, with a single *arrange*, a single *act* and a single *assert*.
 Rather, it is common to set the state of the test target, perhaps do a bit of acting, change the current time, act a bit more etc.

-Again, we can use our write-cache TODO: link as an example.
+Again, we can use our [write-cache](Lean_Test_Coding_Patterns.html) as an example.
 We arrange data, *act* in a way that puts data in the cache, *assert* that the cache has not been flushed (as no time has passed yet), then *arrange* that time passes past the flush delay, then finally *assert* that the cache has flushed as expected.

 Here is the test using the extended AAA,